The Atomic Cafe: Production

 The Atomic Cafe was produced over a five-year period through the collaborative efforts of three directors: Jayne Loader and brothers Kevin and Pierce Rafferty.
 For this film, the Rafferty brothers and Loader formed a production company called The Archives Project.
 The filmmakers opted not to use narration.
 Instead, they deployed carefully constructed sequences of film clips to make their points.
 Jayne Loader has referred to The Atomic Cafe as "compilation verite": a compilation film with no "Voice of God" narration and no new footage added by the filmmakers.
 The soundtrack utilizes atomic-themed songs from the Cold War era to underscore the themes of the film.

 The film cost $300,000 to make.
 The group did receive some financial support from outside sources, including the Film Fund, a New York City based non-profit.
 Grants comprised a nominal amount of the team's budget, and the film was largely funded by the filmmakers themselves.
 Jayne Loader stated in an interview, "Had we relied on grants, we would have starved."
-Pierce Rafferty helped to support the team and the film financially by working as a consultant and researcher on several other documentary films including El Salvador—Another Vietnam, the Oscar-nominated With Babies and Banners, and The Life and Times of Rosie the Riveter (which also was inducted into the National Film Registry).
+Pierce Rafferty helped to support the team and the film financially by working as a consultant and researcher on several other documentary films including the Oscar-nominated El Salvador: Another Vietnam, the Oscar-nominated With Babies and Banners, and The Life and Times of Rosie the Riveter (which also was inducted into the National Film Registry).
 The Rafferty brothers had also received an inheritance that they used to support the team during the five years it took to make the film.
 About 75% of the film is made up of government materials that were in the public domain.
 Though they could use those public domain materials for free, they had to make copies of the films at their own expense.
 This along with the newsreel and commercial stock footage that comprises the other 25% of the film (along with the music royalties) represents the bulk of the trio's expenditures.

 Release

-The film was released on March 17, 1982 in New York, New York.
+The film was released on March 17, 1982, in New York, New York.
 In August 1982, a tie-in companion book of the same name, written by Kevin Rafferty, Jayne Loader and Pierce Rafferty was released by Bantam Books.
 A 4K digital restoration of the film, created by IndieCollect, premiered at SXSW in 2018.